garypretty/qnamaker-sync/README.md

         }

 ```

+The **ItemId** property should be a unique identifier for the QnA Item wherever you are storing them outside of QnA Maker, e.g. if you have FAQ pages in your CMS then you might use the ID of the page.
+Here we are also adding a metadata item called 'Category', but this could be absolutely anything you want to filter your answer on later.

 Once you have your QnA Items you can create an instance of the QnAMakerSync class and pass your QnA Items to the UpdateKnowledgeBase method to have them syncronised to your QnA Maker service.
 I have also included a PublishKnowledgeBase, which does exactly what it suggests, publishes your knowledge base.